Sponsor. Junior Senator for Delaware. Democrat.

 The resolution was passed in a vote in the Senate.
 A simple resolution is not voted on in the other chamber and does not have the force of law.
 The vote was by Unanimous Consent so no record of individual votes was made.

 S.Res.
-95 (114th) was a simple resolution in the United States Congress.
+289 is a simple resolution in the United States Congress.